ydb-platform/ydb/ydb/docs/en/core/getting_started/quickstart.md

 {% note info %}

-Have you noticed an odd `u` suffix?
-YDB and its query language YQL are strongly typed.
-Regular strings in YDB can contain any binary data, while this suffix indicates that this string literal is of `Utf8` data type, which can contain only valid [UTF-8](https://en.wikipedia.org/wiki/UTF-8) sequences.
-[Learn more](../yql/reference/types/index.md) about YDB's type system.
+Have you noticed an odd `u` suffix? {{ ydb-short-name }} and its query language YQL are strongly typed.
+Regular strings in {{ ydb-short-name }} can contain any binary data, while this suffix indicates that this string literal is of `Utf8` data type, which can contain only valid [UTF-8](https://en.wikipedia.org/wiki/UTF-8) sequences.
+[Learn more](../yql/reference/types/index.md) about {{ ydb-short-name }}'s type system.

 {% endnote %}

-The second simplest way to run a SQL query with YDB is the [command line interface (CLI)](../reference/ydb-cli/index.md), while most real-world applications will likely talk with YDB via one of the available [software development kits (SDK)](../reference/ydb-sdk/index.md).
+The second simplest way to run a SQL query with {{ ydb-short-name }} is the [command line interface (CLI)](../reference/ydb-cli/index.md), while most real-world applications will likely talk with {{ ydb-short-name }} via one of the available [software development kits (SDK)](../reference/ydb-sdk/index.md).
 Feel free to follow the rest of the guide with one of those methods instead of the web UI if you feel comfortable doing so.

 # 4. Create your first table

 The main purpose why database management systems exist is to store some data for later retrieval.
-As an SQL-based system, YDB's main abstraction for data storage is a table.
+As an SQL-based system, {{ ydb-short-name }}'s main abstraction for data storage is a table.
 To create our first one, run the following query:

 ```sql
 CREATE TABLE example